stadust/demonlist-guidelines/220_eligibility/250_bugfixes.md

 # Fixing Bugs{id=bugfixes}

-Bugfixes may be acceptable for gameplay that is made *impossible or unreasonably more difficult* by physics changes or certain framerates. ***Players should always verify custom bug fixes with the list team before using them!***
+Bug fixes may be acceptable for gameplay that is made *impossible or unreasonably more difficult* by physics changes or certain framerates. ***Players should always verify custom bug fixes with the list team before using them!***

 ## Illegal Bug Fixes